jeeannyy/jeeannyy/README.md

-👋 Hi, I’m Jeeann!
+👋🏻 Hi, I’m Jeeann!

-👀 I’m interested in HCI and Front-End Development.

-🌱 I’m currently studying JavaScript!
+👀 I’m highly self-motivated Junior full stack engineer, passionate about human-computer interactions and artificial intelligence.

 <!---
 jeeannyy/jeeannyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.